 Identity theft is an issue that all merchants should worry about, but in the collection industry, it is of even greater concern.
 An improperly handled claim of identity theft can damage a consumer’s credit score and sometimes take years to correct.
-Not only this, but you and your clients may be accused of unsafe practices that can damage or even end your agency as well as tarnish the reputations of the clients you collect for.
+Not only this, but you and your clients may be accused of unsafe practices that can damage or even end your agency as well as tarnish the reputations of your clients.

-Although these red flag rules are not yet in effect, Coleman feels they are helpful to agencies in understanding and identifying red flags within the industry, and knowing how they can be addressed.
-Here’s a look at what the CFPB has proposed regarding the red flags rule in collection:
+Although the CFPB red flag rules are not in effect, and may never be in effect, Coleman feels they are helpful to agencies in understanding and identifying red flags within the industry, and knowing how they can be addressed.
+Here’s a look at what the CFPB released as proposed rules regarding the red flags and verification in collections:

 Warning Signs of Identity Theft: